7aGiven/FNA2Numerics/README.md

 A Project that migrate FNA game to System.Numerics.Vectors

-Methods in Vector2Extension, Vector3Extension, Vector4Extension, PlaneExtension, QuaternionExtension and Matrix4x4Extension are used for overide FNA implement.
+Methods in Vector2Extension, Vector3Extension, Vector4Extension, PlaneExtension, QuaternionExtension and Matrix4x4Extension are used for override FNA implemention.

 If a method have implemented by System.Numerics, will directly call.